thien/stereo.vision/report.md

 ## 8. Obstacle Detection

-With Obstacle detection, we simply look at the points within the convex hull of the remaining road image.
+With Obstacle detection, we look at the points within the convex hull of the remaining road image.
 Points that are not recognised as the road but are within the confines of the hull are treated as obstacles on the road.

 This is performed by:
-- creating a convex hull of the image
+- creating a convex hull of the road image
 - creating a mask using the convex hull
-- inverting the original road image to show the obstacle spots
+- inverting the original road image to show the obstacle spots and overlaying the mask created prior
 - colouring the corresponding points yellow
 - overlaying the obstacle points onto the resulting image

 ## 9. Drawing Road and Normal Shapes

-First, the convex hull is drawn on the image.
-Then, the center point is calculated from the points generated from the convex hull.
+This is done by drawing the convex hull on the image.
+Then, the center point is calculated from the points generated from the hull.

-Then, a normal vector line is generated using the center point, converting it to a 3d point, and using the normal vector, we calculate a following point by adjusting the Y point, keeping the X point and using the vector equation to calculate the new Z point.
+A normal vector line is generated by converting the center point into a 3D coordinate, and using the normal vector, we calculate a new point by adjusting the Y point, keeping the X point and using the vector equation to calculate the new Z point.
-The new 3d point is then converted back to a 2D point and the pair is sent back to be drawn on the image.
+The new 3d point is then converted back to a 2D point and the pair of points is sent back to be drawn on the image.

 ![Green points represents points on the plane.](/report_imgs/obstacles2.png "Road Points")